jpostdesign/code_samples/README.md

 # Google Maps

 "Google Maps" - PHP, MySQL, JavaScript, Google Maps API v3.
 A project to integrate an interactive, dynamic map on a PHP/MySQL website for a farmers' market association with over 65 unique markets.
 Through PHP a MySQL database is queried, and echo array created in JavaScript that populates interactive markers and corresponding information including Market Name, Location, Hours, Season, Directions, and Social Media Link.

+For raw code, see the files on GitHub at https://github.com/jpostdesign/code_samples/tree/master/google_maps

 A working, interactive example of the resulting map, is on my website.
 I simulated a date of March 28th to show open vs closed markets, and links have been replaced with dummy placeholders for example purposes.
 See it at: http://jpost-design.com/#interactive-map

 # Picturefill